How to pass a bearer token when making a Jira Align REST API call via Python

 Summary

-This article demonstrates how to authenticate on Jira Align Rest API endpoint with the Bearer Token sending the calls from a Python Script.
+This article demonstrates how to authenticate on the Jira Align Rest API endpoint using the Bearer Token to send calls from a Python Script.

 • A test with CURL/PostMan or Swagger can validate that the Token being used is valid, if the token does not work in any of these tests it will not work within the Python script as well.